-We are also very pleased to have a full programme of events including a great choice of streams, plenty of interesting talks including excellent Keynotes highlighting success stories and new ideas, a careers panel where you can hear from leading O.R. practitioners (and get advice!), prizes such as the Elsie Cropper award for best paper presented, workshops such as Social Networking, How to get O.R. into the Maths classroom, Outside O.R., not to mention our famous quiz and some fun evening social networking events!
+We were also very pleased to have had a full programme of events including a great choice of streams, plenty of interesting talks including excellent Keynotes highlighting success stories and new ideas, a careers panel where you could hear from leading O.R. practitioners (and get advice!), prizes such as the Elsie Cropper award for best paper presented, workshops such as Social Networking, How to get O.R. into the Maths classroom, Outside O.R., not to mention our famous quiz and some fun evening social networking events!

 Location - http://www.exeter.ac.uk/eventexeter/location/findus/

 The University of Exeter is one of the UK's most popular universities.
 Exeter's 2,000 year history is reflected in its heritage attractions, such as the Gothic St Peter's Cathedral and the Roman City Wall.
 Delegates can explore beneath the city's streets at Exeter's underground passages, originally built to bring fresh water into the city in medieval times.
 The city boasts fantastic transport links with Exeter St David's and Exeter Central railway stations, the M5 motorway and Exeter International Airport connecting the city both nationally and internationally.